Mikejo5000/vsts-docs-pr/docs/pipelines/targets/webapp-for-container.md

 1. For **Registry or Namespace**, enter the URL of your container registry:

    * For Azure Container Registry, this can be found as the **Login server** property of your Azure Container Registry instance in the Azure portal.
 For example, `mysampleapp.azurecr.io`
-   * For Docker Hub,
+   * For Docker Hub, enter just your Docker ID.

 1. For **Repository**, enter the name of your image repository:

    * For Azure Container Registry, this can be found under **Services | Repositories** in the properties of your Azure Container Registry instance in the Azure portal.
 For example, `dotnetcoresample`
-   * For Docker Hub,
+   * For Docker Hub, enter the path of the Docker image stored in your Docker Hub repository.
+For example, `<your-docker-id>/dotnetcoresample`

 1. Select the **Run on agent** blade and set the agnet queue to **Hosted Linux Preview**.